bhqrkxc888-spec/Limitless_web/PERPLEXITY_PORT_GUIDE_PROMPT.md

 11. FAQ (10 QUESTIONS - IMPORTANT FOR SEO)
 Provide 10 commonly asked questions that cruise passengers search for.
 Answer each in 2-3 sentences.

-REQUIRED questions (adapt wording to the port):
+CORE questions (always include these 8):
 1. Is [PORT NAME] walkable from the cruise port?
 2. How long do you need in [PORT NAME]?
 3. Is English widely spoken in [PORT NAME]?